 Along with returning Kyle Chandler and Mille Bobby Brown (Stranger Things), Godzilla vs Kong adds Alexander Skarsgard (True Blood), Rebecca Hall, Brian Tyree Henry, Julian Dennison Demian Bichir (The Nun), and Shun Oguri – and I’m probably missing someone.
 With such a large ensemble, it’s not surprising that the screenplay limits the characters to largely one-sentence descriptions.
 Both Tyree Henry and Dennison offer the comic relief and occasional expository dialogue.
 Apparently, Oguri’s ‘Ren Serizawa’ is the son of Ken Watanabe’s deceased character, a point I initially missed.
 So is he compelled to seek vengeance against Godzilla and the Titans?
 Who knows.
 Like Bichir’s requisite corporate baddie, human motivations here are pretty one-dimensional.
 Ultimately, their purpose is to ensure we get some ‘Mechagodzilla’ action.

 Godzilla vs Kong Delivers on the Promise of the ‘Monsterverse’

 After a year delay due to COVID and some mixed responses to Godzilla and Godzilla: King of the Monsters, the ‘Monsterverse’ finally delivers on its promise.
 Ultimately, Godzilla vs Kong is the monster showdown that the 10-year-old in all of us were anticipating.
 Not even the puny human characters can derail the giddy fun for too long.
-Wingard and his creative team to some of the most spectacular big monster action ever put up on a movie screen.
-Though it’s not completely satisfying Godzilla vs Kong get the important stuff right.
+Wingard and his creative team deliver some of the most spectacular big monster action ever put up on a movie screen.
+Though it’s not completely satisfying Godzilla vs Kong gets the important stuff right.
 Finally, we have the monster movie that the ‘Monsterverse’ deserved.